ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-solisa986/thesis.md

 The substance of a movie can be inferred from its classification rating by looking at whether it has adult themes.
 In models where box office revenues (or another variable, such critic evaluations) are the dependent variable of interest, researchers frequently include this as a type of control variable.
 By analyzing how classification ratings are created and how they affect customer demand and/or industrial supply decisions, [@mckenzie] attempted to get a deeper knowledge of classification ratings.
 A number of works in this field expand on prior investigations that described the "R-rating conundrum."
 This explains why studios keep making R-rated movies, even though they have lower box office success.

-Academic research will almost certainly follow given the seismic shift toward various streaming providers.
+Academic research almost certainly follows the given the seismic shift toward various streaming providers.
 Research on subjects like catalog content, bundling, desire to pay, and the connections with piracy are just the tip of the iceberg as of now.
 While some of these studies are in line with previous and current research on other formats (such as DVD and TV), other research is brand-new and particular to these emerging businesses.

 The studies on movies that have been published in the top economics journals offer some insight into how academics with research interests in this area could choose to target the top journals in the discipline.
 More specifically, these publications tend to focus on broader economic phenomena rather than movies per se.
 In that regard, intriguing research inquiries must go beyond the boundaries of the film industry.
 Of course, good facts and solid empirical research are necessary in addition to having the proper question.
 Researchers using data from the film industry must continue to guarantee that their work aligns with the recent focus in society.